sr-lab/pyrrho/README.md

 "K*wT4boTt""SJd64t", 0.027777778
 ```

-For this to work properly, at least one remaining password has to have a probability corresponding to frequency 1.
+**Note:** For this to work properly, at least one remaining password has to have a probability corresponding to frequency 1.
 Otherwise Pyrrho can't work out the probability to assign to extraneous passwords, and therefore how many of them it needs to add.
+Generated passwords aren't guaranteed to be unique, or compliant with the policy (this shouldn't really matter).

 ## Running
 To run the demo, first take a look at the file in `/tasks/sample.json`: